Two and a Half Weeks: Notes on Memory, Stasis, Change and a Rather New Baby

 People who have both bred and travelled, who have maybe come late to this whole baby thing or approached it unconventionally, what was your experience?

-8 thoughts on “Two and a Half Weeks: Notes on Memory, Stasis, Change and a Rather New Baby”
+8 responses to “Two and a Half Weeks: Notes on Memory, Stasis, Change and a Rather New Baby”

 I can’t believe it’s been 15 months since you had your little guy!
 Time flies!